Dijo-404/ByteTrack-Guide-with-YOLO/README.md

 pip install cython lap
 pip install cython_bbox
 ```
-if error occours with ONYX use the repo's requirements.txt ive modified the versions.
+if error occours with ONYX use the this repo's requirements.txt ive modified the versions.
 ```
 # Old ONYX versions
 onnx==1.8.1